Oldham Loop Line

 The Oldham Loop Line was a suburban-line in Greater Manchester, England, used by trains that ran from Manchester Victoria to Rochdale via Oldham Mumps.
 Services on the line at the time of its closure were operated by Northern Rail.

 The line closed on 3 October 2009 for conversion during 2009–2012 to light rail use for Metrolink services; the route now carries trams and is known as the Oldham and Rochdale Line (ORL).

 Description

 The Oldham Loop diverged from the Caldervale Line at Thorpes Bridge Junction in Newton Heath, Manchester and re-joined it at Rochdale East Junction.
 The line was 12+1/8 mi long, and was double-track from Thorpes Bridge Junction to Shaw & Crompton, and single-line from Shaw & Crompton to Rochdale East Junction.
-There were two tunnels on the route between Oldham Werneth and Oldham Mumps railway stations.
+There were two tunnels on the route between Oldham Werneth and Oldham Central railway stations.
 There were nine intermediate stations on the route.
 In the early 1970s the line from Shaw & Crompton to Rochdale was reduced to single track working.
 This was due to save money on maintenance when services were much reduced.